Girls from Ipanema: Production

 On November 6, 2017, Netflix announced the production of a new Brazilian series which would be set in the 1950s with the rise of bossa nova as a backdrop.
 The series was titled "Coisa Mais Linda" inspired by the song The Girl from Ipanema recorded by João Gilberto and Tom Jobim.
-On June 29, 2018 is announced the cast of the series and the shooting was initiated in the first week of July, going until October.
+On June 29, 2018, it announced the cast of the series and the shooting started in the first week of July, going until October.

 Reception

 Critical reception

-Tess Cagle from The Daily Dot gave the series a 4 out of 5 stars, saying that "Coisa Mais Linda honors the resilience of women from the time period".
+Tess Cagle from The Daily Dot gave the series a four out of five stars, saying that "Coisa Mais Linda honors the resilience of women from the time period".
 Writing in Decider, Joel Keller described the series as a "lush look at a woman stuck between her conservative life in São Paulo and the more open life she wants in Rio".
 The Review Geek gave the series a 7.5 out of 10, commenting that the show "may not have the most original premise" but praising that "the unique blend of aesthetic beauty and character chemistry are enough to keep this one engaging and watchable throughout".